🥝GuideKiwi

 If you decide to leave your Medicare Advantage plan and return to Original Medicare, you need to understand the timing and implications of this decision.
 When you disenroll, you're not just switching plans—you're returning to a different healthcare delivery system that may require additional coverage choices.
 Original Medicare (Parts A and B) covers hospital and medical services, but leaves you responsible for costs that a Medigap or Part D plan can help cover.

-- You have the right to disenroll from Medicare Advantage and return to Original Medicare during AEP or qualifying SEPs
+• You have the right to disenroll from Medicare Advantage and return to Original Medicare during AEP or applicable SEPs

-- You generally have guaranteed issue rights for certain Medigap policies if you return to Original Medicare within 12 months of first enrolling in Medicare Advantage
+• You generally have special enrollment rights for certain Medigap policies if you return to Original Medicare within 12 months of first enrolling in Medicare Advantage

 Important Protections and Limitations to Know